Thomas Röwekamp: Career in state politics

 Röwekamp served as Bremen's State Minister of the interior in the governments of successive Mayors Henning Scherf and Jens Böhrnsen from 2003 to November 2005.
 During his time in office, he initiated cost-saving structural changes within the Bremen Police.

 In early January 2005 the 35-year-old Laye-Alama Condé from Sierra Leone vomited four cocaine globules at the police station in Bremen and drowned the forced influx of water.
 Röwekamp took the political responsibility for the award of emetics to suspected drug dealers.
 He justified the so-called Brechmitteleinsatz with the words, "heavy criminal" would have to "expect physical disadvantages."

-Röwekamp co-chaired the CDU’s national conventions in Dresden (2006) and Karlsruhe (2010).
+Röwekamp co-chaired the CDU's national conventions in Dresden (2006) and Karlsruhe (2010).

 In the 2007 state elections, Röwekamp unsuccessfully challenged incumbent Jens Böhrnsen as mayor.

 Röwekamp was a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2009.

 Member of the German Parliament, 2021–present

-In parliament, Röwekamp has been serving on the Defence Committee.
+In parliament, Röwekamp has been serving on the Defence Committee, which he has been chairing since 2025.